Glass specific weight: weight of 1 m² by thickness

 Frequently Asked Questions

-How do you calculate the mass of glass from density?
+How do you calculate glass sheet weight?